 - Depth control via disposable drill stops that fit standard drills

 Easy and inexpensive to try

 - No upfront cost: free planning software and custom drills stops

 - Compatible with all implant systems and most standard drills

 - Short learning curve, supported by free 1-1 training sessions

 - Plan cases yourself (free) or ask our help ($100-250/case)

 - $250 for single-implant guide (plus $50 each additional site)

 - Money back if not useable for any reason

-The ThinLayer® Drill Guide System is designed to make guided surgery technically and economically feasible for all implant surgeons.
-Guides start at under $250 per case and there is no upfront cost to use the system: the planning software is free, and the custom drill stops are compatible with all implant systems and most drills.
-New customers have a short learning curve and are supported by free 1-1 training sessions.
-Dentists can use the CBCT Locator to find qualified scan centers.
+The ThinLayer® Drill Guide System was designed by a periodontist to make guided surgery feasible for ALL implant surgeons.
+Guides start at $250 per case and there is no upfront cost to use the system: the planning software is free, and the custom drill stops are compatible with all implant systems and most drills.
+Our U.S.-based clinicians and technicians are always available for free 1-1 training sessions and support.

 3D implant planning is restorative-driven, with virtual visualization of the bone, soft tissue, and adjacent and opposing teeth.
 Plans are based on models, a patient CBCT scan, and a simple scan appliance that incorporates fiducial markers.
 The protocol delivers accurate data merges regardless of radiographic scatter and without the need for data conversion, data modification, or lab-made stents.